beranradek/artbeams/README.md

 does not invoke application restart because it is not necessary - templates are not cached in development mode).
 (see https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html).

-## Deployment

-### Running on Heroku

-* Add Heroku Procfile (provided)
-* In Heroku CLI run command: heroku ps:scale web=1 (so the application has associated one dyno required for application run and application can start)

-## Quick start
+## Project setup

 * Configure database in application.properties.
 * Create DB tables using sql/create*.sql scripts.
 * Fill in DB tables using sql/insert*.sql scripts, fill in your own configuration and translations.
 * Run Application main class with VM options: -DJDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/<db-name> -DJDBC_DATABASE_USERNAME=... -DJDBC_DATABASE_PASSWORD=... -DMAILGUN_API_KEY=... -DMAILGUN_DOMAIN=...

+### Running on Heroku

+* Add Heroku Procfile (provided)
+* In Heroku CLI run command: heroku ps:scale web=1 (so the application has associated one dyno required for application run and application can start)